-Culturally and linguistically appropriate services are increasingly recognized as a key strategy to eliminating disparities in health and healthcare.
-This section includes key legal requirements such 45 CFR 92 - Nondiscrimination Rule, and a summary of the Culturally and Linguistically Appropriate Service (CLAS) Standards, which serve as a guide on how to meet legal requirements, as well as race/ethnicity/language categories.
+Culturally and linguistically appropriate services are increasingly recognized as a key strategy for eliminating disparities in health and healthcare.
+This section includes key legal requirements, such as 45 CFR 92, the Nondiscrimination Rule, and a summary of the Culturally and Linguistically Appropriate Service (CLAS) Standards, which serve as a guide for meeting legal requirements and race/ethnicity/language categories.